EAimTY/tuic/README.md

 Fields `server`, `token` and `port` in both sections are required.

 Note that command line arguments can override the configuration file.

+## FAQ

+### Why TUIC client doesn't support other inbound / advanced route settings?

+Since there are already many great proxy convert / distribute solutions, there really is no need for me to reimplement those again.
+If you need those functions, the best choice to chain a v2ray layer in front of the TUIC client.
+For a typical network program, there is basically no performance cost for local relaying.

+### How to use TUIC client on my smartphone?

+TUIC doesn't have any GUI client yet.
+The current best way to use TUIC on smartphones is to run it on the router.

 ## License
 GNU General Public License v3.0